Today I

 The divorce

 After I got divorced I spent time Being angry and sad.
 In between, I tried out pens.
 Ball points.
 Felt tips.
 When I'd gone through The ones I had at home I went to the store.
 Appearing then on the kitchen table Were Bics in abundance.
 They were blue ink, black ink, Fine line, smooth grip.
 Some had clickers, some had caps.
 Some I twisted with a certain Malicious satisfaction.
 Once, I pulled three renegades from my purse.
 First, a green ink ball point.
 Too boring.
 Next, a fountain pen.
 Too much potential to bleed.
 The last was clear plastic And I thought, at least there'll be no surprises When the ink is gone.
-It had bold red ink, bloody red, angry red.
-It felt good in my grip.

 The speed of light